Sk-Parvin/swapping-/README.md

-#python
+# python
-#usingn a temporary variable
+# using a temporary variable
 # Swapping two numbers using a temporary variable

 num1 = int(input("Enter the first number: "))